 - Applicants must be graduates of an accredited high school or provide evidence of high school equivalency by GED scores that meet standard core requirements set by the Ohio Department of Education.

-- Applicants must have earned grades of C or higher in high school or college biology, chemistry, and algebra courses, and these courses must have been completed within seven years of the application for the Nursing program.
+- Applicants must have earned grades of C or higher in high school or college biology and chemistry, and these courses must have been completed within seven years of the application for the Nursing program.

-- Applicants must also be Ohio state-tested nurse aides or LPN’s.
+- Applicants must be active on the Ohio state-tested nurse aides registry or a Licensed Practical Nurse (LPN).

-Additional information about program selective enrollment requirements is available from the Program Director or Program Coordinator.
+Additional information about program selective admission requirements is available from the Program Director or Program Chair.

 - Students must complete general education courses in the order listed in the curriculum, unless these courses were completed prior to the listed semester.